aspose-cells/Aspose.Cells-API-References/english/python-net/aspose.cells/workbook/__init__/_index.md

 ### Remarks

 The default file format type is Xlsx.
-To create other format file type, please use Workbook(FileFormatType).
+To create other format file type, please use Workbook(FileFormatType).### Example

+The following code shows how to use the Workbook constructor to create and initialize a new instance of the class.
+`Workbook workbook = new Workbook();`

 ## Workbook(file_format_type) {#FileFormatType}